 - Give the file a descriptive name.

-- Choose the Save history to Document if you’d like to include the ability to undo edits that you’ve made.
+- Choose Save history if you’d like to include the ability to undo edits that you’ve made.

 - Choose the Windows compatible option on a Mac to ensure cross-platform compatibility.

 - When finished, click Save to write the file to disk.

 Your work is saved in its current state so that you can later continue from the same point.